fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 # go mod init asciifyme
 ```

-And just it, everything works!
+And that's it, everything works!

 Just kidding.
 It's not that simple.